core values and behaviours: (Part 2 is here )

-Do you know what core values and behaviours are, perhaps even what they are for.
-You are running an SME maybe, a small charity a medium sized enterprise and despite the best will in the world you are lurching from one firefight to the next.
+What do you know about core values and behaviours?
+Does your charity have them, does it use them as a foundation for its work?
+Or perhaps you dont have any or you don’t know what core values and behaviours are for.
+You are running an organisation: a small to medium charity or not for profit CIO, maybe a medium sized enterprise and despite the best will in the world you are lurching from one firefight to the next.
 You are successful in many ways, but staff don’t stay, stability is never quite there.
-If you asked someone at the lower end of the hierarchy what your organisation was all about would they all have a different answer?
+If you asked someone at the lower end of the hierarchy what your organisation was, or, what it stood for would they all have a slightly different answer, or no answer at all?
+Even worse would they say words like we stand for caring, transparency without fully understanding what that meant as a value or in fact a behaviour?

 Values you say, of course we have values…’work hard play hard’, ‘take responsibility’, ‘just get on with it’.
 But these aren’t values, they are ‘vibes’ they are a kind of feel for the place but they don’t truly influence behaviour.